opensearch-project/documentation-website/_notifications-plugin/index.md

 The notifications plugin currently supports two ways of user authentication:

-1. Providing the user with full access to Amazon SNS.
+1. Provide the user with full access to Amazon SNS.
-2. Letting the user assume an IAM role that has permissions to Amazon SNS.
+2. Let the user assume an IAM role that has permissions to access Amazon SNS.
 Once you configure the notification channel to use the right Amazon SNS permissions, select the OpenSearch plugins that can trigger notifications.

 ### Provide full Amazon SNS access permissions